harshp2008/Notes/content/-- Contribution --/Setting up.md

 2. Don't forget your credentials, you will be needing them later.

-## Installing Git
+## Installing Github Desktop

-1. Click on this link https://git-scm.com/downloads and download git, choose the one that fits your operating system
+1. Click on this link https://git-scm.com/downloads and download Github Desktop, choose the one that fits your operating system.
+Installing Github Desktop will also install Git.
+This will simplify the setup process.

 2. Just keep clicking the next button till you hit the install button.